Bangour Village Hospital: History

 Temporary marquees and prefabricated huts were erected to cope with the demand for wartime bed space: the temporary facility became noted for its burns and plastic surgery unit which was established in 1940.
 After the war the temporary facility was developed as Bangour General Hospital.

 After general medical services transferred to the newly-opened St John's Hospital in nearby Livingston, Bangour General Hospital closed in 1991.
 The Village Hospital also started to wind down after the opening of St Johns with the last remaining ward closing in 2004.
+The closed hospital was used as a filming location for the 2005 film The Jacket, starring Keira Knightley and Adrien Brody.